Ruentex Nangang Station Complex

 The Ruentex Nangang Station Complex (潤泰南港車站大樓 (Rùn tài nángǎng chēzhàn dàlóu)) is a set of twin skyscrapers located in Nangang District, Taipei, Taiwan.
 The buildings are each 138.3 m in height 30 floors above the ground, with a total floor area of 133,751 m2.
-The towers, designed by the Japanese and Taiwanese architectural teams Nikken Sekkei and An-Hsien Lee Architects & Associates, started construction in 2011 and was completed in 2014.
+The towers, designed by the Japanese and Taiwanese architectural teams Nikken Sekkei and An-Hsien Lee Architects & Associates, started construction in 2011 and were completed in 2014.
+The lower floors of the complex houses Nangang station.

 Block A mainly contains offices.
-Levels 7 to 8 houses OBI Pharma, Inc.; levels 9 to 16 houses HSBC Taiwan and Intel Taiwan branch announced the opening of its new Nangang office on December 4, 2015, which occupies the 17th to 30th floors.
-On the other hand, Block B houses Courtyard Taipei, which is a Courtyard by Marriott hotel, from the 7th to 30th floors.
-It has a total of 465 rooms and is one of the top luxury hotels in Nangang.
-The restaurants include Cantonese cuisine and a lounge bar serving seasonal selection and signature cocktails.
-The lower floors of the complex houses Nangang station.
+Levels 7 to 8 houses OBI Pharma, Inc.; levels 9 to 16 houses HSBC Taiwan and Intel Taiwan branch occupies the 17th to 30th floors.
+Block B houses Courtyard Taipei, a Courtyard by Marriott hotel, from the 7th to 30th floors.